phyxdown/ionejs/README.md

 ## Getting Started
 We assume that you are familiar with CommonJS API(require and exports) and npm,
 and that you have installed browserify, (webpack) or electron.

-1. create your workspace:
+1.create your workspace:
 ```
   % mkdir hello-ionejs
   $ cd hello-ionejs
 ```

-2. run the command below:
+2.run the command below:
 ```
   % npm install ionejs
 ```

-3. create index.html, copy the code below:
+3.create index.html, copy the code below:
 ```html
 <!DOCTYPE html>
 <html>